mrvllus/dotnet-aspire-workshop/workshop/10-container-management.md

 Time to see all this in action:

 1. Start the App Host project
-2. When the dashboard opens, open Redis Commander and create a test key
+2. When the dashboard opens, open Redis Insight and create a test key
 3. Stop the App Host completely
 4. Start the App Host again - notice how much faster Redis starts up?
-5. Check Redis Commander - your test key should still be there!
+5. Check Redis Insight - your test key should still be there!
 6. Try stopping just the Redis container using the dashboard controls
 7. Watch how your application handles the Redis outage
 8. Start Redis again and see your application recover